What Is Home Schooling? | Online Learning | Oxford Home Schooling

 One of the most popular methods of home education, School-At-Home is usually centred around a structured curriculum, and uses traditional learning materials, like textbooks, assignments and tests.
 You might keep normal school hours, have a designated study space within your home and stick to a timetable.
 School-At-Home is a great way to ensure your child learns at pace with their age group, especially if they’re planning to sit exams.

-Using methods which date right back to Ancient Greece, Classical Homeschool focuses on three core staples of education: grammar, logic and rhetoric.
+Using methods which date right back to Ancient Greece, Classical Home school focuses on three core staples of education: grammar, logic and rhetoric.
 These areas tend to revolve around the Classics, including reading, modern languages, history and maths.
-This style of homeschool is generally fairly structured, but can still be tailored to suit each individual child.
+This style of home schooling is generally fairly structured, but can still be tailored to suit each individual child.

 Project or Unit-Based Studies

-This child-led homeschooling style is based on the Reggio Emilia educational philosophy.
-With project-based studies, there are no set curricula or materials, and you won’t break your studies up into different subjects.
-Instead, you’ll pick a project theme – such as the Ancient Egyptians – and incorporate art, history, science and more into your approach to it.
+This child-led home schooling style is based on the Reggio Emilia educational philosophy.
+With project-based studies, there is no set curriculum or materials, and you won’t break your studies up into different subjects.
+Instead, you’ll pick a project theme – such as the Ancient Egyptians or Volcanos – and incorporate art, history, science and more into your approach to it.

 Charlotte Mason Method